TwP/pixelbot/README.md

 # How do I run it?

-Clone the repository to you RaspberryPi, and install all the dependencies:
+Clone the repository to your RaspberryPi, and install all the dependencies:

 ```sh
 git clone https://github.com/TwP/pixelbot.git